Pharadas/GPU-accelerated-agents-simulations/README.md

 ### SEIIQR
 This is a simulation of agents infecting each other based on a random probability and time spent next to each other.

-It was implemented with a spatial hash grid on the GPU which can run a simulation of 100,000 agents for 250 iterations in 3~ seconds, compared with the naive approach for distance checking which took around ~63 seconds
+It was implemented with a spatial hash grid on the GPU which can run a simulation of 100,000 agentsiterations 20~ times better than the naive approach.

 In this simulation each agent can be in one of 5 states: Susceptible, Infected Asymptomatic, Infected Symptomatic, Recovered or Quarantined